cbaggers/cepl/docs/008 - textures - making and freeing them.md

 The main wiki page of Image Formats is here, https://www.opengl.org/wiki/Image_Format but I actually find that page to be missing A LOT of data, so also see this page：https://www.opengl.org/wiki/GLAPI/glTexStorage2D

 Yay choices.
-Ok so Jungl does not support all this yet.
+Ok so Cepl does not support all this yet.
 It's a shame but it doesnt. Ιt could though, so at some point I need to get back to it.

 Things that are defintely unsupported are: